+For times and more information on all of the free reading, visit www.tribecatheaterfestival.com.
+For reservations, call (212) 941-2010.
 The festival will also feature The Downtown Plays which comprises short works by Jon Robin Baitz, Douglas Carter Beane, David Henry Hwang, Neil LaBute, Warren Leight, Kenneth Lonergan, Frank Pugliese, Paul Rudnick and Wendy Wasserstein.
-The two-hour evening which focuses on "the world below 14th Street" will be directed by Tony Award-winner John Rando (Urinetown).
+The two-hour evening which focuses on "the world below 14th Street" will be directed by Tony Award-winner John Rando ( Urinetown).

 Billy Crudup, Whoopi Goldberg, Robert De Niro, Martin Scorsese, Tovah Feldshuh, Kitty Carlisle Hart, Michael Imperioli, Ben Stiller, Anna Deveare Smith, Christopher Walken, Michael C. Hall, Tony Danza and Isaac Mizrahi will serves as celebrity hosts for The Downtown Plays.